yaw277/slire/README.md

 Bulk version of `update` that applies the same update operation to multiple entities identified by their IDs.
 All entities are subject to the same scope filtering (including soft-delete exclusion by default) and can accept the same `includeSoftDeleted` option.
 Like the single `update` function, scope properties cannot be modified through bulk updates.
 Timestamp updates and versioning behavior are identical to the single `update` function.
 The operation succeeds even if some of the provided IDs don't exist or don't match the scope - only the valid, in-scope entities will be updated.

+For large inputs, the operation may run in chunks to respect MongoDB limits and is not atomic across chunks.
+If you need all-or-nothing behavior across many IDs, wrap the call in a transaction using `runTransaction`.

 ### upsert

 `upsert(entity: CreateInput, options?: { includeSoftDeleted?: boolean }): Promise<void>`